innovativeQALab/iqa-automation-framework/README.md

 4) Create a method for all **THEN** keyword of **feature file** with tag **Then** in respective page
 5) Use Assertions for validation purpose to compare actual and expected results

+### Applitool Integration
+1) Create Property file in src/test/resources/properties/framework/ApplitoolEyeConfig.properties
+2) Add properties as EYE_ENABLE=TRUE and BATCH_NAME=Regression Suite
+3) Set Applitool API Key in System Environmental variable with name "APPLITOOLS_API_KEY".
+Variable can be sent as TestNg Environmental parameter, Maven Parameter, Jenkins Parameter or can be set in Runner Machine.